idaholab/moose/docs/content/documentation/systems/Kernels/framework/MaterialDerivativeTestKernel.md

 ## Description

-`MaterialDerivativeTestKernel` is mostly useful as a demonstration object.
-Its weak form is given by $$(\psi_i, p)$$ where p is a material property that depends on the governing variables. `MaterialDerivativeTestKernel` inherits from `DerivativeMaterialInterface` which gives it access to functions like `getMaterialPropertyDerivative` and
-`mapJvarToCvar`, explained below:
+`MaterialDerivativeTestKernel` is a generic test `Kernel` that allows checking the correctness of derivative material properties using the built-in Jacobian checks in the MOOSE test harness.
+Its weak form is given by $$(\psi_i, p)$$ where p is a material property that depends on the governing variables. `MaterialDerivativeTestKernel` inherits from `DerivativeMaterialInterface` which gives it access to functions like `getMaterialPropertyDerivative` and `mapJvarToCvar`, explained below:

 - `getMaterialPropertyDerivative` takes a material property name (let's call it "p") and a variable name (let's call it "u") and returns a